direktiv/function-builder/README.md

 }
 ```

-The output of the aciton can be modified with a template if the default response does not statisfy the requirements.
+The output of the action can be modified with a template if the default response does not statisfy the requirements.
 The output can be configured in the `output` section.
 The parameter for the template is the response object, which is a map of the commands execute with the keys `cmdX` for each command.

 ```
 output: |